bradallenfisher/dmd-course-materials/projects/narrative_project_social_design_option.md

 ## Process

 1. Discover Phase
-  1. On a sheet of paper, choose five categories from the following list: education, economy, health/wellness,
+  1. On a sheet of paper, choose three of the most interesting categories from the following list: education, economy, health/wellness, transportation, technology, government, business, environment, energy, labor, armed conflict.
 2. Define
 3. Develop
 4. Deliver